 Back then I probably wasn’t the nicest person.
 Good-looking, although jak zawsze I didn’t really know it, solipsistic like all teens, arrogant, mostly drunk, often depressed, but aware deep down that I was getting away with things I shouldn’t and treating people with less respect than they deserved.
 I’d also decided I was a writer, despite not having written much, which didn’t help.
 My behaviour would change but not until the scene had flown away and I never saw those people any more.

 The Success Story of Our Clan

 Bark Psychosis were the only band who made anything out of that scene.
 Everyone else broke up in the early 1990s with college and parental pressure.
 The Moons would later reform in an altered form as The Brunettes (not the ones you’re thinking of) and I played bass for them.
 Not very well.
 The picture at the top of the page is me from that period.
 We only lasted 1994-95.
-Urban X ended and their singer, a Scottish-Hungarian guy called Shandel turned up in Brighton as a singer-songwriter calling himself Cosmo.
+Urban X ended and their singer, a Scottish-Hungarian guy called Shandel started a band called the Morning Glory Seeds that I think also featured Katherine and a guy called Rod, before turning up in Brighton as a singer-songwriter and calling himself Cosmo.
 He almost supported The Brunettes at a pub gig down there but didn’t do it for reasons lost in time.

 The two guys behind Bark Psychosis wanted a life in music more than anything.
 Graham was a shortish guy with spiked hair; John taller with a long dark centre-part.
 They had roped in a guitarist who really wanted to play keyboards and didn’t much like the band, and a drummer whose musical tastes were more … something else.
 Heavy metal maybe?